meckeeble/SpeechToToast/README.md

 # SpeechToToast
 Using speech recognition to send messages over a local area network being received as a Windows 10 toast alert.

-Launch server.py on recipient machine
-Launch client.py on machine used for outbound messages
+Launch server.py on recipient machine and launch client.py on machine used for outbound messages

 Code has dependencies on the following Python packages: